High School Summer Internship Program

 In addition, students will attend informal Lunch & Learn sessions, during which investigators will discuss biomedical science as a career from their personal perspectives and journeys in the field.

-Housing is not provided.
+Parking and Housing are not provided.

 Eligibility

 - Place of Residence: All applicants must have permanent/primary residence in the local southwest Pennsylvania region (Counties: Greene, Fayette, Somerset, Westmoreland, Allegheny, Washington, Beaver, Lawrence, Mercer, Butler, Armstrong, Indiana, and Cambria).
-The program will utilize a hybrid format in which mentors may allow students to work from home for part of the internship, however, in-person attendance should be expected as well.

 How To Apply